Investor KITAS – benefits and application

 Introduction to the Investor KITAS (Index 313 & 314)

-As 2018 comes to an end, prospective investors and those who are currently vested in Indonesia have seen numerous positive sentiments that could convince them to loyally keep investments within the country.
+As 2018 comes to an end, those who are currently financially vested in Indonesia have seen numerous positive sentiments that could convince them to loyally keep investments within the country.
 The Presidential decree no.20/2018 offers significant benefits to Investors residing in Indonesia, one positive outcome in particular is the Investor KITAS.

 This article aims at giving you an overview of a general overview, including a walk-through of the application process for an Investor KITAS.

-An Investor KITAS can be issued for a 1 year stay KITAS (INDEX 313) or a 2 year stay KITAS (INDEX 314).
-With an Investor KITAS, the biggest benefit is the ease of application and the bypassing of work permit procedures and fees.
-Previous to this, investors had to wait months on end after making their initial investment, before being allowed to work.
+There are two types of Investor’s KITAS; the INDEX 313 has a validity of 12 months, and the INDEX 314 has a validity of 24 months.
+Every Investor’s KITAS come with multiple exit and re-entry permits.
+The biggest benefit is the ease of application and the bypassing of work permit procedures and fees.
+Previous to this, investors had to wait months on end, after making their initial investment, before being allowed to work.